postmanlabs/newman/README.md

 - `--delay-request`<br />
   Specify the extent of delay between requests (milliseconds).

+- `--cookie-jar <path>`<br />
+  Specify the file path for a JSON Cookie Jar.
+Uses [`tough-cookie`](https://github.com/salesforce/tough-cookie) to deserialize the file.

+- `--export-cookie-jar <path>`<br />
+  The path to the file where Newman will output the final cookie jar file before completing a run.
+Uses `tough-cookie`'s serialize method.

 - `--bail [optional modifiers]`<br />
   Specify whether or not to stop a collection run on encountering the first test script error.<br />
   Can optionally accept modifiers, currently include `folder` and `failure`.<br />